 I am!
-In honor of #NationalPieWeek and the upcoming Gravenstein Apple Fair on August 8 & 9th, thought I share a taste of old Americana with a special pie made from heirloom apples growing in my yard.
+Thought I share a taste of old Americana with a special pie made from heirloom apples growing in my yard.
 Gravenstein, Spitzenburg, Antique Braeburn.
 They may not sound familiar as these lesser-known varieties just don’t make it into most national markets unfortunately, given their thin skins (not so good for traveling) and small crop yields.
 Even for us folks living here in Sonoma County, these historic trees are now far and few between—and the best place to source them is a local farmer’s market.
 Back in the 1930’s, there were close to 15,000 acres of planted apples orchards throughout the county.

 The Gravenstein (or Gravs as they’re affectionately known locally) were planted by Russian Fur Traders back in 1811- so these truly have become this area’s darling of the apple world.
 They, along with plums/prunes dominated the agricultural scene for many decades.
 Over the years however, the orchards have slowly been replaced with vineyards, which makes these precious fruits even more sought-after.
 And to celebrate the preservation of these near extinct varieties, the quaint town of Sebastopol plays host the Gravenstein Apple Fair every August, now in its 42nd year.
 This huge celebration of all-things-apple is a local institution around here and has inspired me to get in the kitchen and bake-up this delicious Antique Apple Pie.